ManueleDentello/OAuth2-server/README.md

 <a id='url-token'></a>
 ### Refresh Token

-The request for a new refreshed access token can be made using a POST on the url `/oauth/token`.
-It requires the following information:
+The request for a new refreshed access token can be made using the same POST on the url `/oauth/token` (data in the body of the request), but swapping the `code` for `refresh_token` parameter:

-- client_id // Unique string of client
-- client_secret // client secret key
+- `client_id`
+- `client_secret`
-- grant_type // refresh_token
+- `grant_type`
-- refresh_token //the refresh token associated with the access token
+- `refresh_token`: The refresh token associated with the expiring access token
-- redirect_uri //redirect uri provided in the previous step

-The request should additionally have the following header:

-`'Content-Type': 'application/x-www-form-urlencoded'`

-and the data must be provided within the body of a post request.
+- `redirect_uri`

-The server will respond with an access token and a new refresh token.
+The request should additionally have the following header: `'Content-Type': 'application/x-www-form-urlencoded'` The server will respond with an access token and a new refresh token.

 [back](#top)